Ongoing PivotalPhase 3 DETECT-Trial

 • Study established dose for Study P02

-1mg/kg appears to lead to a strong GH stimulation
+1mg/kg generally leads to a strong GH stimulation

 • Excellent safety and tolerability profile